 How do I start Paleo?

-If you love to cook, one way to start is by trying our Paleo Meal Plans.
+If you don’t have time for planning meals weekly, yet you love to cook, one way to start is by trying our Paleo Meal Plans.
 They’re made fresh every week with new recipes.
 We plan 4 meals a day for you, so all you have to do is shop, cook and eat!
 Check out the app for free today.
 It will help you better understand what is the paleo diet and help you follow it the right way with its recipes and meal plan.

 Paleo Meal Plans – iTunes